ltelab/disdrodb/README.md

 DISDRODB is part of an initial effort to index, collect and homogenize drop size distribution (DSD) data sets across the globe, as well as to establish a global standard for disdrometers observations data sharing.

 DISDRODB standards are being established following FAIR data best practices and Climate & Forecast (CF) conventions, and will facilitate the preprocessing, analysis and visualization of disdrometer data.

 ## ℹ️ Software Overview

-The software currently enable to:
+The software enable to:

-- download the raw disdrometer data from all stations included in the DISDRODB Decentralized Data Archive
+- download the raw disdrometer data from stations included in the DISDRODB Decentralized Data Archive

-- upload raw disdrometer data from the user to the DISDRODB Decentralized Data Archive
+- upload raw data of new disdrometer stations to the DISDRODB Decentralized Data Archive

-- process more than 400 disdrometer stations into a standard NetCDF format (DISDRODB L0 product)
+- read the raw measurements of more than 400 disdrometer stations and convert them into a standard NetCDF format (DISDRODB L0 product)

 Currently, the DISDRODB Working Group is discussing the development of various scientific products.
 If you have ideas, algorithms, data or expertise to share, or you want to contribute to the future DISDRODB products, do not hesitate to get in touch !!!

 Join the [**DISDRODB Slack Workspace**](https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA) to meet the DISDRODB Community !

 ## 🚀 Quick Start

 You're about to create your very own DISDRODB Local Data Archive.
 All it takes is a simple command-line journey.

-#### 📚 Set up the DISDRODB Metadata And Local Data Archive
+### 📚 Set up the DISDRODB Metadata And Local Data Archive

 Let's start by travel to the directory where you want to store the DISDRODB Data Archive.